-Finally, you should take the output of your research, synthesize it, and make a porposal using the Proposal Guide
+Finally, you should take the output of your research, synthesize it, and make a proposal using the Proposal Guide

-Once you have your research and proposal together, it needs approval from two Open UI editors or chairs in order to advance to the next stage.
+Once you have your research and proposal together, it needs approval from two Open UI editors or chairs to advance to the next stage.
 To get this, you should open a pull request.
-The goal of this process is to allow for asynchronous changes, transparency, and opportunities to ensure consesus from the community.
+The goal of this process is to allow for asynchronous changes, transparency, and opportunities to ensure consensus from the community.
 The process is:

 - Open a PR regarding your proposal